UPC/ravada/docs/docs/INSTALLfromDockers.rst

    If you see this message remember that the source project must be in your HOME directory inside src directory:
    ~/src/ravada

+   If you run `docker-compose` with `sudo you may have problems with the code inside the docker.
+It is preferable to exec `docker-compose` with your user.

 .. prompt:: bash

   root@6f8d2946c40c:/ravada# PERL5LIB=./lib ./script/rvd_back --add-user soporte